Alwin-Lin/gcpSetup/README.md

 # Build An Android Virtual Device On The Cloud
+In this clode lab, you will learn how to get the Android source code, build it, and run the built product on GCP.

-Downloading and building android will take around 3~5 hours total, due to the time limit, the following part up untill [Make it run](https://github.com/Alwin-Lin/gcpSetup/blob/master/README.md#make-it-run) is only for demonstration.
+However, downloading and building android will take around 4~6 hours total, due to the time limit, the following part up untill [Make it run](https://github.com/Alwin-Lin/gcpSetup/blob/master/README.md#make-it-run) is only for demonstration.

 ## Android CS

-In the vm console:

- 1. Downliad source
+ - Downliad source with repo

- The list of tags can be found on [Source code tags and builds](https://source.android.com/setup/start/build-numbers#source-code-tags-and-builds)
  ```
  mkdir -p $HOME/ws/android
  cd $HOME/ws/android